 Step 2: Type "msconfig" in the Run box and then press Enter key to open System Configuration.

 This article introduces 5 free and practical computer diagnostic tools for you.
-If you suspect that your computer has hardware or performance problems, you can run them.
+If you suspect that your computer has something wrong, you can run them.

 How to Use MSConfig